SERVICES

 Supporting Research

-“Small businesses (having fewer than 500 employees) drive the United States’ economy?
-Small businesses provide jobs for more than half of the country’s private workforce.
-The Small Business Administration (SBA) revealed that during 2001-2002, small businesses with less than 20 employees increased employment by 853,074.
-The “Office of Advocacy funded data and research shows that small businesses represent 99.7 percent of all firms.
-They create more than half of the private non-farm gross domestic product, and they create 60 to 80 percent of the net new jobs.”
+The United States has 33.2 million businesses; of that number there are 31.7 small businesses (having fewer than 500 employees) that drive the United States’ economy.
+Small businesses provide jobs for more than half of the country’s private workforce (Forbes Advisor, Small Business Statistics of 2024).
+The Office of Advocacy S.B.A. research shows that small businesses represent 99.9 percent of all firms.
+They create more than half of the private non-farm gross domestic product, and they create 62.7 percent of the net new jobs.
+“The business of America is business.”--President Calvin Coolidge

-Former President Barack Obama’s Commitment to
+Obama's Commitment to Small Business

 Solution